 When you purchase something, you expect it to arrive on time and in the exact condition the retailer promised you.
 When that doesn’t happen, chargebacks are designed to reverse contentious transactions and get you your money back.
 The complex chargeback process can be exasperating, but there are things you can do to smooth the way.

-Milot, a spokesperson for the Financial Consumer Agency
+Veronique Milot, a spokeswoman for the Financial Consumer Agency

 of Canada (FCAC), cites one possible reason chargebacks cause so many headaches: “There are no consumer protection laws specifically concerning chargebacks,” she says.